Home Improvement and Supply Chain Shortages

-Given the uncertainties in the business world, it isn’t the best time to start a company hence the hesitance of investors to put their money on window or door manufacturing.
+Given the uncertainties in the business world, it isn't the best time to start a company hence the hesitance of investors to put their money into window or door manufacturing.
 Thus, the countable windows and doors manufacturers in the US are working on a serious backlog.
-That’s why many customers have had to wait for weeks or even months to get their orders.
-You’ll even wait to longer if you want customized products.
+That's why many customers have had to wait for weeks or even months to get their orders.
+You'll even wait longer if you want customized products.
 Many manufacturers have dealt with this by ramping up production with the resources they have.
-But it hasn’t been enough to fill the demand.
+But it hasn't been enough to fill the demand.

 You can choose to work with what is available or search online through Facebook Marketplace or Craigslist for what you need and see what turns up.
 Some people may have a surplus of the products you want which would quickly solve your problem.